caporaso-lab/tax-credit-data/README.md

 This repository contains all data and Jupyter notebooks for the tax-credit project, a standardized and extensible evaluation framework for assessing short-read taxonomic classifiers.

-To view static versions of the reports , [start here](https://github.com/caporaso-lab/tax-credit/blob/master/ipynb/Index.ipynb).
+To view static versions of the reports, [start here](https://github.com/caporaso-lab/tax-credit-data/blob/master/ipynb/Index.ipynb).

 Environment
 -----------------